containerd/containerd/docs/containerd-2.0.md

 Proposed in [#7592](https://github.com/containerd/containerd/issues/7592), the transfer service is now stable.
 The transfer service provides a simple interface to transfer artifact objects between any source and destination.
 Inspired by the core ideas put forth by the libchan project, the transfer service provides an API with binary streams and data channels as first class citizens to offer a more robust API without the need for constant protocol and API updates.

-The transfer service has been integrated with the containerd [client](https://pkg.go.dev/github.com/containerd/containerd/v2@v2.0.0-rc.5/client#Client.Transfer) and the debugging tool `ctr` to pull, push, import and export images to containerd.
-See [transfer.md](./transfer.md) for more details.
+The transfer service has been integrated with the containerd [`client.Transfer`](https://pkg.go.dev/github.com/containerd/containerd/v2@v2.0.0-rc.5/client#Client.Transfer) and the debugging tool `ctr` to pull, push, import and export images to containerd.
+See the ["Transfer Service"](./transfer.md) document for more details.

 ### Sandbox service is now stable